avnomad/dop-parser/readme.md

 - Linear time and memory consumption with regard to the number of input tokens in the worst case.
-- Works with certain ambiguous grammars, parsing unambiguous strings and reporting ambiguous ones.
+- Works with a class of ambiguous grammars, parsing unambiguous strings and reporting ambiguous ones.
 - Supports infix, prefix and postfix operators as well as overloading an operator's fixity to be any combination of those.